Annie Russell Wall

-Annie Russell Wall (July 18, 1835 – May 8, 1920) was an American historian, writer, and teacher from Massachusetts.
+Annie Russell Wall (July 18, 1835 – May 8, 1920) was an American historian, writer, and teacher.
 After her early life in New Bedford, she taught at both Cambridge, Massachusetts and Washington University in St. Louis.
-A lifelong student of history, she was known for giving courses on Bible lectures in New Bedford.
-She was also associated with the Alliance of Unitarian and Other Liberal Christian Women.
+A lifelong student of history, she was known for giving courses on Bible lectures in New Bedford and for giving readings.
+For many yeraas, she was associated with the Alliance of Unitarian and Other Liberal Christian Women.

 Biography

-Annie Russell Wall was born in New Bedford, Massachusetts, July 18n 1835.
-Her parents were William A. Wall, a New Bedford artist of note, and Rhobe T. (Russell) Wall, descended from John Russell who settled in Dartmouth, Massachusetts, in the 17th century.
+Annie Russell Wall was born in New Bedford, Massachusetts on July 18, 1835.
+Her father was William Allen Wall (1801-1885), a New Bedford artist of note.
+He painted New Bedford Fifty Years Ago.
+His Landing of Gosnold was hung in New Bedford's Free Public Library.
+In Annie's lifetime, there was scarcely one of the older houses in New Bedford that did not possess one or more of William's paintings.
+Annie's mother was Rhobe T. (Russell) Wall, descended from John Russell who settled in Dartmouth, Massachusetts, in the 17th century.
+Annie had at least one sibling, a sister, Mary.

-After passing her early life in New Bedord, Wall went to Cambridge, Massachusetts to teach and later to Washington University in St. Louis, Missouri.
-She was associated with John Fiske.
+After passing her early life in New Bedord, Wall went to Cambridge, Massachusetts to teach and later to Washington University in St. Louis.

-After her return to New Bedford, circa 1900, Wall became corresponding secretary of The Alliance of the First Congregational Society, an office which she filled until her death.
+After her return to New Bedford, around 1900, Wall became corresponding secretary of The Alliance of the First Congregational Society, an office which she filled until her death.
 She was a Life Member of the Alliance of Unitarian and Other Liberal Christian Women.
+On the occasion of the two hundred year anniversary of the Unitarian Church in New Bedford, Wall wrote its anniversary hymn.

-A lifelong student of history, general and ecclesiastical, Wall gave each year in the Unitarian Chapel in New Bedford courses of Bible lectures.
+Wall was associated with the philosopher, John Fiske.
+A lifelong student of history, general and ecclesiastical, each year, Wall gave courses of Bible lectures in New Bedford at the Unitarian Chapel.
+In 1898, in New Bedford, she lectured on "The Supernatural in Shakespeare", and on "The Philippine Islands".
+In 1901, in the same city, she lectured on the occasion of the 1,000th anniversary of the death of King Alfred the Great.

-Annie Russell Wall died in New Bedford, May 8, 1920.
+Wall died at St. Luke's Hospital in New Bedford on May 8, 1920.